omotarita/cw1/README.md

 > *The excessive amount of time it takes to pick what movies to watch often results in viewers wasting the majority of their leisure time by spending it looking for something to watch.*

+### Methodology (or combination) selected

 The **Data-driven Scrum** method (an Agile framework optimised for data science teams which integrates elements of Scrum and Kanban) stands out as the most suitable methodology for the project at hand.
 Given my experience using Scrum in numerous projects undertaken during internships and summer work in the past, I'm highly familiar with the way it works and felt that it permits the iteration and flexibility this project might need due to its short timeframe and its inherent volatility (due to the ever-changing climate of the film industry).
-The Data-driven Scrum method permits all the benefits of the traditional Scrum method, but with some added functionality:
+The Data-driven Scrum method permits all the benefits of the traditional Scrum method, but with some added functionality.

+### Selection criteria and justification of selection

 1. **Variable length duration**: allows more flexibility for teams who mispredict the duration of certain tasks.
 The traditional Scrum method has fixed sprint lengths
 2. **Reviews on an As and When basis**: project retrospectives and item reviews happen as frequently as the team would like, as opposed to happening at the end of each iteration like in traditional Scrum
 3. **Collective analysis**: the entire project team contributes to any hypothesis analysis efforts - the onus doesn't fall solely on the product owner to analyse ideas which means this analysis can benefit from team members' aggregate technical expertise.

-## Defining the Business Need
+## Definition of the business need

 In order to define the business need, given the fact that my dataset quantifies information to do with the film industry, I decided to first think about my needs and wants, as a movie-viewer.

 Although I am an avid cinemagoer, my most common avenue for filmwatching is through online streaming platforms; specifically Netflix.
 The platform does a great job at simplifying the movie-viewing experience by providing viewers with everything they need from the comfort of their home.
 However, all of the benefits Netflix offers end up going to waste when a viewer is left stumped in the process of choosing a movie.
 This phenomenon, termed "choice fatigue" by the Wall Street Journal, is widespread across the internet community; as such, it provides a huge gap for new business development.

-### Problem Statement
+### Problem definition

 Netflix recently delivered a new feature "Play Something" which aims to address this issue.
 However it doesn't take any user input (such as questions like "movie or TV show?", "what genre?") into consideration before making a choice.
 This means there's an extremely high probability that the choice made by Netflix won't be something the viewer wants to watch, meaning their choice fatigue will be left unalleviated.
 I believe the following problem statement clearly elaborates the problem at hand, which will permit the development of a more effective solution to address it:

 > *The excessive amount of time it takes to pick what movies to watch often results in viewers wasting the majority of their leisure time by spending it looking for something to watch.*

-### Target Audience
+### Target audience

 As this problem is widespread across Netflix users, our target audience should align closely with that of the platform.
 According to the Consumer & Media View Survey carried out by Nielsen in 2015, approximately 89% of Netflix users are young adults (aged 18-24), with a large skew aged between 25-39.